dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     is to throw an error and most Dart users prefer to catch those kinds of mistakes at compile time.*

-*   It is a compile-time error if the cases in a switch statement are not exhaustive and the static type of the matched value is an exhaustive type.
+*   It is a compile-time error if the cases in a switch statement or switch collection element are not exhaustive and the static type of the matched value is an exhaustive type.

 [exhaustiveness]: https://github.com/dart-lang/language/blob/master/accepted/future-releases/0546-patterns/exhaustiveness.md